Quest for Glory: Series

 Each game varies somewhat from the tradition it is derived from; for example, Baba Yaga, a character borrowed from Slavic folklore, appears in the first game which is based on German mythology.
-The second game, which uses Middle Eastern folklore, introduces several Arab and African-themed characters who reappear in the third game based on Egyptian mythology.
+The second game, which uses Middle Eastern folklore, introduces several Arab and African-themed characters who reappear in the third game based on African folklore and Egyptian mythology, and also features some elements inspired by American culture, including references to the film Casablanca.
 Characters from every game and genre in the series reappear in the fourth and fifth games.
 In addition to deviating from the player's expectations of the culture represented in each game, the series also includes a number of intentional anachronisms, such as the pizza-loving mad scientists in the later games.

 Many CRPG enthusiasts consider the Quest for Glory series to be among the best in the genre, and the series is lauded for its non-linearity.
 The games are notable for blending the mechanics of adventure video games and roleplaying video games, their unique tone which combines pathos and humour, and the game systems which were ahead of their time, such as day-night cycles, non-playable characters which adhered to their own schedules within the games, and character improvement through both skill practice and point investiture.
 The website Polygon and the Kotaku blog have characterised the game as a precursor to modern day RPGs.
 Fraser Brown of the Destructoid blog considers the games: "one of the greatest adventure series of all time".

 Rowan Kaizer of the blog Engadget credits the games' hybrid adventure and roleplaying systems for the series' success.
 "The binary succeed/fail form of adventure game puzzles tended to either make those games too easy or too hard," he wrote, "But most puzzles in Quest For Glory involved some kind of skill check for your hero.
 This meant that you could succeed at most challenges by practicing or exploring, instead of getting stuck on bizarre item-combination puzzles".